comp129/comp55/docs/labs/67-Sequence.md

 ## Why are Sequence Diagrams Useful

-Sequence diagrams be useful in desigining, debugging, or documenting complex systems.
+Sequence diagrams are useful in desigining, debugging, or documenting complex systems.
 For more information you can visit the following:
 [Spiceworks Article](https://www.spiceworks.com/tech/devops/articles/sequence-diagram/)